March 10th 2020

-Or rather, meticulously monitored and precisely temperature controlled airflow that never reaches above 150ºC.
-Given that your average straightener operates at 190ºC, you may be wondering exactly how the Air Wrap coaxes straight hair into beachy waves or curly hair into smoother, longer lengths without the heat ‘setting’ element…
+It uses temperature-controlled airflow that never reaches above 150ºC.
+Given that your average wand operates at 190ºC, you may be wondering exactly how the Air Wrap coaxes straight hair into beachy waves or curly hair into smoother, longer lengths without the heat ‘setting’ element…

 The Coanda effect

 Not a high brow literary thriller, but the name given to the air pressure generated by the Air Wrap’s digital motor.
-It’s the lightest motor yet in the Dyson family, with a 13 blade impeller that spins at up to 110,000rpm, creating 3.2kPa of pressure.
-If that sounds a bit Dr Who, or just a bit dangerous, rest assured that it essentially means that your hair is swept into the barrel of the Air Wrap (in a controlled manner) and the powerful airflow essentially styles your hair for you without extreme high temperatures, clamping, winding or tugging.
-It’s more jet styling than heat styling and the result is healthier hair that look professionally coiffed yet isn’t exposed to searing temperatures.
+It’s the lightest motor yet in the Dyson family, but it means that your hair is swept around barrel of the Air Wrap (in a controlled manner) and the powerful airflow essentially styles your hair for you without extremely high temperatures or clamping, winding or tugging which can make your hair snap and fall out.
+Think of it more as 'jet styling' than heat styling and the result is healthier hair that looks professionally coiffed without being exposed to searing temperatures.

 Styling options are akin to a salon

-Airwrap Smooth+Control with a firm smoothing brush to style thick, coarse hair, along with 30mm and 40mm waving barrels, a pre-styling dryer, a filter cleaning brush, non-slip mat and storage case.
+Airwrap Smooth+Control Styler £399 with a firm smoothing brush to style thick, coarse hair, along with 30mm and 40mm waving barrels, a pre-styling dryer, a filter cleaning brush, non-slip mat and storage case.

 There’s a monthly payment plan